-- 6.4 Privacy Safeguard 6 applies to accredited data recipients of CDR data and designated gateways for CDR data. - 6.5 It does not apply to data holders.
-However, data holders should ensure that they adhere to their obligations under the Privacy Act 1988 (the Privacy Act) and the Australian privacy Principles (APPs),APPs, including APP 6, when using or disclosing personal information.1 - 6.6 Data holders should also ensure that if they are a primary data holder, they comply with rule 1.24 of the CDR Rules in relation to SR data they receive from a secondary data holder in response to an SR data request.2 Rule 1.24 states that primary data holders must not use or disclose such SR data for a purpose other than responding to the SR data request.
-Once the primary data holder has responded to the SR data request, it must follow the CDR data deletion process in rule 1.18 of the CDR Rules.
+- 6.5 Privacy Safeguard 6 applies to accredited data recipients of CDR data and designated gateways for CDR data. - 6.6 It does not apply to data holders.
+However, data holders should ensure that they adhere to their obligations under the Privacy Act 1988 (the Privacy Act) and the APPs, including APP 6, when using or disclosing personal information.5 - 6.7 Data holders should also ensure that if they are a primary data holder, they comply with rule 1.24 of the CDR Rules in relation to SR data they receive from a secondary data holder in response to an SR data request.6 Rule 1.24 states that primary data holders must not use or disclose such SR data for a purpose other than responding to the SR data request.
+Once the primary data holder has responded to the SR data request, it must follow the CDR data deletion process in rule 1.18 of the CDR Rules. - 6.8 As a non-accredited entity, a CDR representative is not directly bound by Privacy Safeguard 6.
+However, under the terms of the CDR representative arrangement with their CDR principal,7 a CDR representative is required to not use or disclose the service data other than in accordance with the CDR representative arrangement.8 Further, any use or disclosure of service data by the CDR representative is taken to have been a use or disclosure by their CDR principal (regardless of whether the CDR representative's actions accord with the CDR representative arrangement).9